acteng/atip-data-prep/README.md

 To regenerate them:

-1. Make sure you have about 25GB of disk free
-2. Set up the submodules in this repo: `git submodule init && git submodule update`
+1. Set up the submodules in this repo: `git submodule init && git submodule update`
-3. Complete the section above to split OSM files
+2. Complete the section above to split OSM files
-4. Make sure the pueue daemon is started, and tasks cleared out. (`pueued -d; pueue status; pueue clean`)
+3. Make sure the pueue daemon is started, and tasks cleared out. (`pueued -d; pueue status; pueue clean`)
-5. Run `./build_route_snappers.sh`
+4. Run `./build_route_snappers.sh`
-6. Wait for all pueue commands to succeed (`pueue status`)
+5. Wait for all pueue commands to succeed (`pueue status`)
-7. Manually upload to S3, following instructions in that script
+6. Manually upload to S3, following instructions in that script

 To update to a newer commit in the [route-snapper repo](https://github.com/dabreegster/route_snapper), run `git submodule update